Language Selector Component | Next.js Supabase SaaS Kit

 • Select a different language

-• Verify the page refreshes with new translations
+• Verify the URL updates with the new locale prefix and translations change

 Accessibility Considerations